pszponder/blog-articles/data-structures/array.md

 console.log(myArray); // [1, 2, 3]
 ```

-## Adding and Removing Elements at the End of an Array
+# Adding and Removing Elements at the End of an Array:

 There are different strategies and methods (functions) that can be used to add or remove elements in an array depending on where they are located within the array.

 **NOTE:** From a computational standpoint, it is easiest and least intensive to remove or add elements to the end of an array.
 It takes the most time to remove or add an element to the front of the array because the indexes of all the elements in the array then need to be changed to account for the removal or addition of a new element.
 In the case of adding and removing elements from the back of the array, none of the other elements in the array need to change their index.

-### Using square brackets to append to the end of the array
+## Using square brackets to append to the end of the array:

 You can use the reassignment process to actually add to the end of the array.

 **NOTE:** It is HIGHLY recommended to use the .push() method instead of this way to append elements to the end of the array.
-Appending values to the end of the array by reassignment at a non-existing current index can lead to some weird results.

 ```js
 // Define an array literal using bracket notation